Andie Chen: Career

 Chen's first appearance on television was in the Channel 5 series Growing Up Season 2 Ep 12: Brother Of Mine in which he made a cameo flashback appearance as a child version of Tay Wee Seng, older brother of Lim Kay Tong's character Charlie Tay Wee Kiat's older brother and was credited as Andy Tan in year 1997.
 He shot to prominence after winning Star Search 2007 and earned a contract with Mediacorp.
 He was given his first television roles the following year, most notably in the blockbuster period drama The Little Nyonya.
 Since then he has starred in many high-profile television dramas such as Unriddle, C.L.I.F., Code of Honour, Joys of Life, The Journey (trilogy series) and The Lead.

 In August 2015, Chen played the lead role in the Mandarin musical, December Rains, by Toy Factory Productions.
 It was his first theatrical performance.

 Chen was nominated for 3 categories at Star Awards 2017, which are Best Actor for If Only I Could, Best Supporting Actor for Hero and Top 10 Most Popular Male Artistes.
 On 1 November 2017, Chen announced that he will not be renewing his contract with Mediacorp.

 Chen left Mediacorp on 31 October 2017 with his wife, Kate Pang.
 His last drama series with Mediacorp was The Lead.
 He was nominated for Top 10 Most Popular Male Artistes at the Star Awards 2018.

 In mid 2020, Chen signed a contract with Taiwan’s EeLin Entertainment and moved to Taiwan.

+In 2025, Chen made his directorial debut with a short film What Day Is It? as part of the anthology film, A Singapore Dementia Story, a collection of five short films about dementia.